How to Automate Email Responses with AI: A 2024 Tutorial

 Limitations of Gmail’s Built-in AI

 While helpful, Smart Compose and Smart Reply are limited.
 They offer generic suggestions and don’t provide true automation.
 You can’t customize the suggested responses or set up rules to trigger specific replies based on email content.
-For more robust automation, you’ll need to use third-party tools.
+For more automation, you’ll need to use third-party tools.
 Still, using these basic features is a good first step for understanding what AI can do for you.

 Zapier is a powerful automation platform that connects thousands of apps, including Gmail, Outlook, and various AI tools.
 It allows you to create automated workflows (called “Zaps”) that can perform actions based on triggers.
 Using Zapier, you can integrate AI services like OpenAI (GPT-3, GPT-4) or Bard to analyze emails and generate custom responses.